 - Teletext: Teletext is typically the European standard for adding subtitles.

-- Open Captions: Open captions are “burned into” the video file, meaning that they can’t be toggled off in a video player.
-They’re actually hard encoded into the finished video file.
+- Open Captions: Open captions are “burned into” the video file, meaning they can’t be toggled off in a video player.
+They’re hard encoded into the finished video file.

 Typically, we recommend selecting the CEA-708 setting as the sweet spot between compatibility and features.

 Part 2: How to Use & Edit Captions in Premiere Pro

 As you start working with subtitles, it’s important that you can see at least these three panels in addition to your video project: